Mo-Khalifa96/Business-Data-Analysis-with-Python/README.md

 <br>

 ## Aim
-**The aim of this project is to demonstrate my capability for working with relatively large datasets, revealing the general trends in the data, and querying them to extract key information or even a single piece of information (such as, surveying the data in order to recommend a fast food restaurant with a 4-star rating or above in a nearby area).**
+**The aim of this project is to demonstrate my ability to work with Excel files and datasets, uncovering the general trends in the data and/or querying the data to extract certain key information or even a single piece of information (for instance, surveying the data in order to recommend a fast food restaurant with a 4-star rating or above in a nearby area).**
 <br>
 <br>
 <br>